neoforged/.github/primers/26.2/index.md

     - `VulkanQueue` - A wrapped queue on a device to submit elements.
     - `VulkanRenderPass` - The Vulkan implementation of the `RenderPassBackend`.
     - `VulkanRenderPipeline` - The Vulkan implementation of a `CompiledRenderPipeline`.
+    - `VulkanTransientMemory` - The Vulkan implementation of the `TransientMemory`.
     - `VulkanUtils` - A utility for common operations within the Vulkan implementation.
 - `com.mojang.blaze3d.vulkan.checkpoints`
     - `AbstractCheckpointStorage` - An abstract implementation of the storage that handles the markers.